aron0093/KB8024/SignalP/readme.txt

 -parsed data stored for later use

     -pssms: Contains all pssm from psiblast.
+    -test_pssms: Contains pssms for the test dataset TOPDB_50
     -Window_3: Contains all proteins vectorised with a 3 residue frame.

 /ouput